rohit12crj/Study-Notes/Terraform/notes.md

 What is state file corruption recovery?

+---

-Explain blue-green deployment in Terraform.
+✅ Explain blue-green deployment in Terraform.

+---

-What is terraform plan exit code?
+✅ What is terraform plan exit code? --> check drift section

+---

-What are Terraform limitations?
+What are Terraform limitations?  --> not good with provisioners

+---

-What are Terraform Workspaces and when should you use them?
+✅ What are Terraform Workspaces and when should you use them?  --> use them for local but not good for prod

+---

 How does Terraform state management work internally?